 Florence is synonymous with the Renaissance period of art history.
 The Uffizi is its premiere gallery, and the third most visited site in all of Italy.
 For art lovers, the Uffizi is a place of pilgrimage.

-The most important museum is certainly the Palatine Gallery.
-It occupies the left wing of the first floor.
-The gallery houses an impressive collection of over 500 paintings, chock a block on top of each other amid lavish furnishings.
-There are works by Raphael, Titian, Botticelli, Rubens, Caravaggio, Gentileschi, and other European and Italian painters.
-The ceilings are beautifully frescoed by Pietro da Cortona.
+The palace’s most important museum is the magnificent Palatine Gallery.
+It houses an impressive collection of over 500 paintings, chock a block on top of each other amid lavish furnishings.

 The magnificent Hall of the Five Hundred is awash with more frescos by Vasari.
 On the second floor are the sumptuously decorated private rooms of the Medici, with recently restored frescos in the beautiful Apartment of the Elements.

-20. Palazzo Pubblico in the Piazza del Campo, Siena
+26. Palazzo Pubblico in Piazza del Campo, Siena

 The palace was built in 1297-1308 for the Council of Nine, the governing body of the Republic of Siena.
 The facade is a harmonious example of early Renaissance architecture, an elegant and symmetrical backdrop to the famed piazza.

 Inside, in the Hall of the Grand Council, you’ll one of Italy’s most precious paintings, Simone Martini’s Maesta.
 The Hall of Peace has an amazing cycle fresco, Ambrogio Lorenzetti’s Allegory of Good and Bad Government.

 Beside the Gothic palace soars the slender Tower of Mangia, which you can climb for panoramic views.